 In spite of what almost everyone will tell you, it will not be the end of the world if you don't keep your security clearance when you transition into the civilian workforce.
 There are certainly reasons to maintain your security clearance, but they do not apply to every clearance-holding veteran.

 But how can that be?
-You've likely been told that employers are going to want to hire you because they can save money if you have a security clearance, or that there are employers searching for active clearance-holders.
+You've likely been told that employers are going to want to hire you, because they can save money if you have a security clearance, or that employers are searching for active clearance-holders.
 Listen to all of this advice if you hope to stay in your sector, or know you have a job in mind that requires a clearance, but don't freak out if your clearance lapses.
 From what I've seen, if an employer really wants to bring you onboard, they will hire you.

 Related: Search for Security Clearance jobs.

 There are certainly circumstances when you want to keep your security clearance active and your options open.
 This is especially true if you plan on working in specific jobs in the government or in certain government contractor positions.

 Federal agencies often accept another agency's investigation as the basis for granting a security clearance, as the Military.com article U.S. Department of State: Security Clearance FAQ describes.
 This is based on reciprocity, which applies to employees of the federal government, military and contractors, as long as the investigation meets the scope and standards required for the new position.

 The details are laid out in DoD 5200.2-R for Defense Department employees, and DoD 5220.22-M for DoD contractors, but the basic requirements state that the date of the last investigation must fall within the required timeline, the clearance must not have been granted on an interim or temporary basis, and military service must not have had a break of longer than 24 months.